Eclipses, Cosmic Clockwork of the Ancients

 "... the Spring and Autumn Annals records as many as 36 eclipses of the Sun.
 This series of observations, which commences with the event of Feb 22 in 720 BC, is the earliest from any part of the world ... prove to be in exact accord with those of eclipses listed in modern tables."
 Stephenson (1997:221-223)

 In Anyang, five recorded solar eclipses between 1,161 BCE and 1,226 BCE are known.
-Based on a Chinese inscription, astronomers from NASA's Jet Propulsion Laboratory (JPL) fixed the exact date and path of a solar eclipse in the year 1,302 B.C. to determine delta T. Delta T is a measure of the slowing of the earth’s rotation.
+Based on a Chinese inscription, astronomers from NASA's Jet Propulsion Laboratory (JPL) fixed the exact date and path of a solar eclipse in the year 1,302 B.C. to determine delta T, a measure of the slowing of the earth’s rotation.
 They concluded the length of each day was 0.0047 seconds shorter in 1,302 B.C.

-An early Mesopotamian record of a total solar eclipse is from May 3, 1,375 B.C. at Ugarit.
+An early Mesopotamian record of a total solar eclipse at Ugarit is from May 3, 1,375 B.C.
 Clay tablets with astronomical observations survive from Mesopotamian civilizations.
-Babylonian astronomical records on tablets of the motions of Mercury, Venus, and the Moon date from 1,700 B.C.
+Babylonian astronomical records on tablets dating from 1,700 B.C. report the motions of Mercury, Venus, and the Moon.
 Later records include a total solar eclipse on July 31, 1,063 B.C. and the well-documented Nineveh eclipse of June 15, 763 BC, recorded by the Assyrians.
 Diodorus of Sicily suggests ziggurats were the observation platforms.
 Continuous usage and layered rebuilding of ziggurats dates to the dawn of civilization.

 The Babylonian civil calendar was regulated by a Metonic cycle.
 The oldest record of the 223 moon Saros interval is Mesopotamian.
 The historical astronomy of Mesopotamia evidences, around 400 B.C., the celestial zodiac of 12 signs of 30 degrees each, a lunisolar calendar, a lunar synodic (full moon cycle) value of 29.530592644 days (as a fraction), knowledge of the Metonic and Saros eclipse cycles, eclipse record keeping, and use of arithmetical progressions for accurate eclipse prediction.